Meantime (novel): Plot

-In 2015, in Glasgow, police question Felix McAveety over the murder of his friend Marina.
+In 2015 Glasgow, police question Felix McAveety over the murder of his friend Marina.
 They had met at her workplace, the Mexican bar Go-Go.
 Marina left him a £10,000 cheque; deciding to investigate her murder, he speaks to the Go-Go manager, Mikey.
 Felix discovers a diazepam box in Marina's apartment labelled with her GP's name, David Chong.
 Chong, fascinated by the idea that reality is a computer simulation, followed Marina's research for the artificial intelligence company Beloved Intelligence.

 Marina was involved in Alternative Independence, a left-wing movement for Scottish independence in the 2014 referendum.
 At an Alternative Independence event, Felix meets the activist Amy and they have sex.
 The next day, at Jane Pickford's book signing, Felix bumps into an ex-stalker – Rachael – and convinces Jane to investigate Marina's death.

 Fatima – Marina's ex-roommate – believes Chong monitored Marina's digital communication.
 After consuming a dangerous drug cocktail, Felix interviews for a job at Beloved Intelligence under an alias.
 May, Marina's flatmate, tells Felix of her controlling relationship with Malcolm, a Large Hadron Collider conspiracy theorist.
 Donnie drives Felix to meet Healing Hands charity workers that Marina volunteered with, but the pair aggravate Mary and Matt to the extent that a fight breaks out.

 Mikey admits to stealing £140,000 from the drug dealer 'The Vole', after finding drug mules for him.
 He began co-operating with the government, with Agent Brond as his handler; at their request he began a sexual relationship with the SNP politician Gary Mount.
 Rachael is killed, leading to Felix's second police interrogation.
 He spent £2,000 of his money from Marina with Donnie on a suitcase of assorted drugs.
 His flat is searched, but Donnie has traded the drugs for cocaine he is storing in his gym locker.
 Jane hypothesises that Chong is licensed by British Intelligence.
 Jane and Felix confront Chong in his garden.
 He denies killing Marina, but not his role in the drugs trade.
 Rachael's last stalking victim, Greg, shows Felix her Twitter account.
 Greg works as an art therapist to satisfy his much younger girlfriend.